3vjuyuan/node-dev-tools/README.md

  path of application source path, which is set in `applicationSrc`, for example for React application `src/React/index.js`
 * `dest` : The destination directory, where the compiled JS file should be saved
+* `watchSrc` : The path of files you want to watch

 ##### The target file name of the compiled JS file: `targetName`